railsbridge-montreal/curriculum/views/pre_workshop.markdown

 # Pre-workshop downloads

+You must bring your own laptop to RailsBridge If you have both a Windows system and a Mac or Linux one we suggest you bring the latter.

 Please download the pre-requisite software onto your laptop computer before you attend the workshop.
 This helps speed things up on Friday and helps prevent the WiFi network from getting clogged.

 ## OS X 10.6 and above: